 - Cons: Getting up early, less time to prepare on the day of the wedding, night-owl friends will resent getting up early, early-day drinking could lead to 1) an all-day bender or 2) a nap and mid-day hangover.

 If there’s no way your best man is rolling out of bed before nine, but you don’t have the budget for a full-meal reception, a ceremony at one or two o’clock might be the way to go.
-The mid-day option is especially good for outdoor ceremonies and receptions.
+The daytime option is especially good for outdoor ceremonies and receptions.
 You can have the ceremony, the party, and everyone can go home before dinner.
+Best of all, there are plenty of great things you can do at a daytime wedding!

 - Pros: No budget-busting meal, no late night for guests with children, easier than brunch for night owls, extended drinking/partying time.